franlopezguzman/gapminder-with-bokeh/README.md

 Interactive plots of Gapminder data using Bokeh

-**NB:** To get the interactive plots, you must download the gapminder-with-bokeh.py file and run the code using:
+**NB:** To get the interactive plots, you must download gapminder_with_bokeh.py and gapminder_tidy.csv and run the code using:

 `bokeh serve --show gapminder-with-bokeh`